 The Chip War That Is Reshaping the Global Economy

-By early 2025, NVIDIA’s market capitalization had surged past $3 trillion, making it one of the most valuable companies on Earth.
-Its stock had risen more than 800% in just two years.
-Meanwhile, AMD was fighting to capture a slice of the AI chip market with its MI300 series, and Intel, once the undisputed king of semiconductors, was struggling through the most challenging period in its 56-year history, losing market share in nearly every segment it competed in.
+By early 2025, NVIDIA’s market capitalization had surged past $3 trillion, making it one of the most valuable companies in the world, and its stock had risen more than 800 percent in two years.
+Over the same period, AMD sought to capture a portion of the AI chip market with its MI300 series, while Intel, long a dominant force in semiconductors, worked through one of the most difficult periods in its 56-year history and lost market share in nearly every segment in which it competed.

-The semiconductor industry sits at the very foundation of the modern economy.
-Every smartphone, every data center, every electric vehicle, every military system, and now every AI model depends on chips.
+The semiconductor industry sits at the foundation of the modern economy.
+Every smartphone, data center, electric vehicle, military system, and AI model depends on chips.
 The global semiconductor market generated approximately $527 billion in revenue in 2023 and is projected to exceed $1 trillion by 2030, according to the Semiconductor Industry Association (SIA).
-For investors, the question is not whether chips matter.
-The question is which chip company will deliver the best returns over the next five to ten years.
+For investors, the relevant question is not whether chips matter but which chip company is best positioned over the next five to ten years.

 NVIDIA, AMD, and Intel represent three fundamentally different investment theses.
-NVIDIA is the AI monopolist trading at a premium valuation.
-AMD is the fast-growing challenger gaining share across multiple markets.
-Intel is the deep-value turnaround bet that could either reward patient investors handsomely or continue its painful decline.
-In this article, we will dissect all three companies across every dimension that matters to long-term investors: technology leadership, financial performance, competitive positioning, valuation, and risk.
-By the end, you will have a clear framework for deciding which semiconductor stock, if any, belongs in your portfolio.
+NVIDIA holds a dominant position in AI accelerators and trades at a premium valuation.
+AMD is a faster-growing challenger gaining share across multiple markets.
+Intel is a deep-value turnaround candidate whose outcome remains uncertain.
+This article compares all three companies across the dimensions most relevant to long-term investors: technology leadership, financial performance, competitive positioning, valuation, and risk.
+The objective is to provide a framework for assessing which semiconductor stock, if any, fits a given portfolio.

 The Business: From Gaming to AI Infrastructure

-NVIDIA’s transformation over the past decade is one of the most remarkable pivots in corporate history.
+NVIDIA’s transformation over the past decade is among the most notable strategic shifts in corporate history.
 Founded in 1993 by Jensen Huang, Chris Malakowski, and Curtis Priem, the company originally designed graphics processing units (GPUs) for video games.
-A GPU is essentially a chip optimized for performing thousands of mathematical calculations simultaneously, which is exactly what you need to render complex 3D graphics at high frame rates.
+A GPU is essentially a chip optimized to perform thousands of mathematical calculations simultaneously, which is precisely what rendering complex 3D graphics at high frame rates requires.

-What made NVIDIA’s story extraordinary was the realization that the same parallel processing architecture that rendered video game graphics was also perfectly suited for training neural networks, the mathematical models that power artificial intelligence.
-When researchers at the University of Toronto used NVIDIA GPUs to train AlexNet in 2012, a neural network that dramatically outperformed all previous image recognition systems, it sparked the deep learning revolution.
-NVIDIA had accidentally built the engine for the AI age.
+A defining moment in NVIDIA’s history was the recognition that the same parallel-processing architecture used to render video-game graphics was also well suited to training neural networks, the mathematical models that underpin artificial intelligence.
+When researchers at the University of Toronto used NVIDIA GPUs to train AlexNet in 2012, producing a neural network that substantially outperformed all previous image-recognition systems, the result helped initiate the deep-learning era.
+NVIDIA had, in effect, built the computational engine for that era.

-Today, NVIDIA operates across several segments, but the Data Center division is the growth engine.
-In fiscal year 2025 (ending January 2025), NVIDIA’s Data Center revenue reached approximately $115 billion, up from $47.5 billion the prior year, representing a staggering 142% year-over-year growth rate.
+NVIDIA operates across several segments, but the Data Center division is the primary driver of growth.
+In fiscal year 2025 (ending January 2025), NVIDIA’s Data Center revenue reached approximately $115 billion, up from $47.5 billion the prior year, a year-over-year growth rate of 142 percent.
 This segment alone generates more revenue than most S&P 500 companies earn in total.

 The Competitive Moat: CUDA and the Software Ecosystem

-NVIDIA’s dominance in AI chips is not just about hardware.
-The company’s deepest competitive advantage is CUDA (Compute Unified Device Architecture), a proprietary software platform launched in 2006 that allows developers to write programs that run on NVIDIA GPUs.
+NVIDIA’s position in AI chips rests on more than hardware.
+The company’s most durable competitive advantage is CUDA (Compute Unified Device Architecture), a proprietary software platform launched in 2006 that allows developers to write programs that run on NVIDIA GPUs.
 Over nearly two decades, CUDA has become the de facto standard for AI development.
-Virtually every major machine learning framework, including PyTorch, TensorFlow, and JAX, is optimized for CUDA.
-Millions of developers worldwide know how to write CUDA code.
+Virtually every major machine-learning framework, including PyTorch, TensorFlow, and JAX, is optimized for CUDA, and millions of developers worldwide are proficient in writing CUDA code.

-This creates an extraordinarily powerful network effect.
-Developers build on CUDA because it has the best tools and libraries.
-Companies buy NVIDIA GPUs because their developers use CUDA.
-NVIDIA invests the resulting profits into making CUDA even better.
-Breaking this cycle is extremely difficult for competitors, even those with competitive hardware.
+This dynamic produces a strong network effect.
+Developers build on CUDA because it offers the most mature tools and libraries.
+Companies purchase NVIDIA GPUs because their developers use CUDA.
+NVIDIA reinvests the resulting profits in further improving CUDA.
+Breaking this cycle is difficult for competitors, even those with comparable hardware.

-Think of CUDA as the Windows of AI computing.
-Just as Microsoft’s operating system became entrenched because of the vast library of software written for it, CUDA’s ecosystem of tools, libraries, and developer expertise creates massive switching costs.
-AMD can build a GPU that matches NVIDIA’s raw performance on paper, but if the software ecosystem is not there, companies will still choose NVIDIA.
+CUDA occupies a position in AI computing analogous to that of Windows in personal computing.
+Just as Microsoft’s operating system became entrenched through the large library of software written for it, CUDA’s ecosystem of tools, libraries, and developer expertise creates considerable switching costs.
+AMD can build a GPU that matches NVIDIA’s raw performance on paper, but in the absence of a comparable software ecosystem, many companies continue to choose NVIDIA.

 Financial Snapshot